hms-dbmi/hic-data-analysis-bootcamp/README.md

     wget https://s3.amazonaws.com/4dn-dcic-public/hic-data-analysis-bootcamp/mm9.fa
     wget https://s3.amazonaws.com/4dn-dcic-public/hic-data-analysis-bootcamp/ranked_TSS.tsv
     ```
-1. activate the environment and run jupyter notebook.
+4. Go back to the "notebooks" directory and activate the environment to run the jupyter notebook.
     ```
-    cd
+    cd ..
     source activate bootcamp
     jupyter notebook
     ```
 If you're running it on your local machine, the notebook will open at http://localhost:8888.
-Follow the steps in __NOTEBOOK__.
+You may have to input the token displayed when starting up the Jupyter.
+Follow the steps in the notebooks starting with the top one, named "00_intro_cooler-cli".

 ### HiGlass
 1. Install and start docker on your machine.